Postdoctoral Research Associate in Population Studies

 The Postdoctoral Research Associate will participate in a number of activities related to these projects, including data analyses, literature reviews, manuscript production, and presentations at scientific conferences, especially the Population Association of America.
 Publications stemming from will be co-authored with Fussell and other co-investigators.
 The Postdoctoral Research Associate is encouraged to lead one or more of these papers and to publish independent research.

 The preferred candidates will have a PhD in a social science discipline with a specialization in demography and a theoretical and empirical familiarity with the field of environment and migration; experience in statistical and spatial data analysis and survey methods; advanced programming in Stata or another statistical package; excellent writing ability.
-Special Sworn Status with the Census Bureau is a plus, and a successful applicant without this status will be assisted in obtaining it.
+Special Sworn Status with the Census Bureau is required and is limited to US citizens and permanent residents.
+A successful applicant without this status will be assisted in obtaining it.

 To apply, please go to https://apply.interfolio.com/84341.
 Applications must include (1) a cover letter that briefly describes your educational preparation, research interests and plans, and a statement of commitment to diversity and inclusion; (2) a two-to-three page research statement detailing your substantive and methodological research experience; (3) curriculum vitae; and (4) one or two recent samples of published work (listed as “Other Document” under application documents).
 In addition, candidates should submit three letters of reference via the online system at the time of the application.